 In late August, Peru made it to world news headlines again as the World’s Deadliest COVID-19 Hot Spot.
 That is, Peru became the deadliest pandemic hotspot with 86.2 deaths per 100,000 inhabitants.
-Almost a month later, the situation has worsened.
-Peru now leads the deadliest country chart with 98.1 deaths per 100,000 inhabitants by a wide margin, with Bolivia second with 67.8 deaths.
-To put things in perspective, the U.S. ranks sixth on this chart with 61.4 deaths.
+A month later, the situation has worsened.
+Peru led the deadliest country chart with 98.1 deaths per 100,000 inhabitants by a wide margin, with Bolivia second with 67.8 deaths.
+To put things in perspective, the U.S. ranked sixth on this chart with 61.4 deaths.
 Why is it then that Peru has become the COVID-19 deadliest country in the world?

 Although the private health care system in Peru is relatively solid, the public health care system is clearly deficient.
 According to the World Bank, while the U.S. health expenditure in 2017 was seventeen percent of its GDP, in Peru it was less than five percent.
 So when the pandemic hit Peru, the country only had 100 ICU beds for a population of 33 million.
 But there are countries with even worse public health systems and much smaller COVID-19 mortality rates.
 So a deficient public health care system is not the only factor behind this crisis.
 The explanation may be a lot simpler: with no oxygen, people die.

 Thanks to the support of many private companies, who have produced and donated tons of oxygen, the shortage has been reduced.
-But the oxygen shortage still exists, and the poorest keep suffering the most.
-This has touched the heart of the children at our community partner, Sagrada Familia, who understand what it means to suffer because of lack of access to adequate health care.
+But oxygen has become more expensive, and the poorest suffer the most.
+This touched the heart of the children at our community partner, Sagrada Familia, who understand what it means to suffer because of lack of access to adequate health care.
 When Miguel shared with them how Global Volunteers has supported Sagrada Familia throughout the pandemic, the children asked for the chance to be able to do the same for the people who suffer because of lack of oxygen.
 They came up with the idea of using what they have, their talents, to be able to purchase large quantities of oxygen for those who need it.